harshgondal/News-App/README.md

 ## ✨ Features Implemented

 ### 🔍 **Multi-Source News Aggregation**
-Fetches news from Indian Newspaper and NewsAPI with automatic categorization and Redis-powered duplicate detection (20-500x faster).
+Fetches news from Indian Newspapers and NewsAPI with automatic categorization and Redis-powered duplicate detection (20-500x faster).

 ### 🎫 **Upcoming Events Tracking**
 Integrated with APIs for real-time event tracking with smart filtering and automatic status updates.